 In a ‘neutral’ culture, emotions are more controlled, feelings are not shown and are kept subdued.
 In contrast, an ‘affective’ culture shows their feelings by laughing, smiling and gesturing spontaneously.
 In his book Riding the Waves of Culture, Fons Trompennars lists cultures on a spectrum from neutral to affective.
 Neutral cultures include Japan, Hong Kong, China, Indonesia, Bulgaria and Austria and affective cultures including Kuwait, Egypt, Oman, Saudi Arabia, Spain, Argentina and France.

 If there’s a national characteristic that defines the British, it’s probably the stiff upper lip in remaining resolute and unemotional when faced with adversity.
-However, according to researchers the average British adult smiles 11 times every day,– or more than 232,000 times over their lifetime.
+However, according to researchers, the average British adult smiles 11 times every day – or more than 232,000 times over their lifetime.
 Eight out of ten of us are confident enough to smile at strangers – with most of us happy to grin at someone we don’t know eight times a day, on average.
 However, two of our 11 smiles a day are false, with a miserable one in ten Brits claiming they ‘don’t like smiling’.

-By contrast, Thailand has gained a nickname of ‘The Land of Smiles’ because they really do smile (yim) a great deal, even in situations where a smile is not always warranted.
-Saving face is important in this culture and instead of showing anger or anxiety the Thai’s will smile and act as if all is fine.
+By contrast, Thailand has gained a nickname of ‘The Land of Smiles’ because they really do smile a great deal, even in situations where a smile is not always warranted.
+Saving face is important in this culture and instead of showing anger or anxiety, the Thai’s will smile and act as if all is fine.
 If you really want to know what's behind a Thai smile, you’ll need to decide which of the 13 unofficially documented smiles to decipher!